 Yet another example of religiously (and probably nationalistically) motivated pseudoarchaeology has emerged in the news.
 A Bulgarian archaeologist and at least one overly nationalistic politician with a bad mouth claim to have discovered the remains of Saint John the Baptist in a small reliquary made of alabaster found under the basilica of an ancient monastery.

 The remains include a few small cranial, dental, and other bone portions identified as from a hand.
-On the reliquary, a container that especially designed for “holy” relics, is an inscription which includes, “Sveti Ivan,” which means “Saint John,” along with the date June 24, a day traditionally considered as St. John’s birthday.
+On the reliquary, a specially designed container for “holy” relics, is an inscription that includes, “Sveti Ivan,” which means “Saint John,” along with the date June 24, a day traditionally considered as St. John’s birthday.

 Thats it.
 That’s all the evidence apparently necessary for archaeologist Kazimir Popkonstantinov and Minister Bozhidar Dimitrov to safely conclude that they have, indeed, found the mortal remains of Saint John the Baptist.

 Never mind that relic fraud was a common practice in antiquity.
 Never mind the stories of Saint John’s death and distribution of his remains are inconsistent with what is claimed to be found.
 Never mind that it appears to be in the best interests of a certain nationalist politician to have a sensational find.

 Perhaps this is the remains of John the Baptist.
 My natural skepticism of religious claims on reality isn’t the reason I make the accusation of pseudoscience.
 Its the rush to conclusion and the sensationalist propaganda that gives the unwary public of Bulgaria (and the world) the impression that archaeology is being done–proper, scientific archaeology.